Induct-ie/.github/README.md

-# .github
+# Induct
-The Induct Organization
+Induct is a company creating a simple, intuitive system for access management.